God’s job is taken; new candidates need not apply

 I was fourteen years old.
 My family was spending the summer at Newman Lake northeast of Spokane.
 It was the perfect setting for a summer romance: mountains, trees, beach, and water.

 One night, my brother, a friend, and I walked to a nearby coffee shop at Honeymoon Bay Resort to play the pinball machines.
-That’s when I saw her: a beautiful, platinum blond, 14-year-old woman of the world.
+That’s when I saw her: a beautiful, platinum blonde, 14-year-old woman of the world.
 I knew she was experienced; she had that serene look of carnal knowledge.

 “Who is that?”
 I asked my friend, pointing with the side of my head, so as not to be conspicuous.